Bradley Sanders is a Partner in the Adams and Reese Mobile office, practicing primarily in the areas of Financial Services, Forestry, and Real Estate.

-Bradley served as an intern with the National Economic Council of the Executive Office of the President of the United States under President George W. Bush and Director Lawrence B. Lindsey.
+Before entering his legal practice, Bradley served as an intern with the National Economic Council in the White House under President George W. Bush and Director Lawrence B. Lindsey.
 He also served as a staff law clerk at the U.S. Court of Appeals for the Eleventh Circuit.

-Bradley received his J.D., cum laude, from the University of Mississippi School of Law; in 2003.
+Bradley received his J.D., cum laude, from the University of Mississippi School of Law, in 2003.
 During law school, he served as the Associate Articles Editor for the Mississippi Law Journal.
-He received his B.A., magna cum laude, from Millsaps College in 1999.

 - University of Mississippi School of Law, J.D., 2003, cum laude